EthicalSource/phot-the-mobile-phone/src/_clusters/bodies-minds.md

 ---
 title: BODIES & MINDS
 feature: true
-highlight: Pocket computers are intimate tech.
+highlight: THIS IS A TEST
 carousel_description: Pocket computers, being highly personal and closely-held technology, establish a deep connection.
 intro: Pocket computers, as highly personal devices, are intimately integrated